The Best Time to Work Out: What the Evidence Actually Shows

 The Bottom Line

-Ready to optimize your training regardless of timing?
-Download Kenso to track your sessions, monitor progression, and train with intention—whether that's at sunrise or sunset.
+Ready to train with intention regardless of timing?
+Download Kenso to log your sessions, track progression, and stay consistent—whether that's at sunrise or sunset.